abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-23-journey-data-science-project.md

 ### 3. Data Gathering

 Next, we start gathering data from various sources.
-This might require the help of a data engineer depending on the scale of the data and requirement of a database.
+This might require the help of a data engineer depending on the scale and complexity of the data.
 If there are large no. of data sources involved, a data mart has to be created to streamline the access of data.

 -- identify sources - data from clients, macro economic (external data)external sources -- structured - RDBMS (Oracle, Postgresql, Mysql, teradata,  Sql  Server, Redshift etc), flat files